M3G4ninja/VROOOOOMpad/README.md

 **PCB Layout**
 <img src=IMAGES/PCBpic alt="PCB" width="500"/>

-I used standard MX-style footprints for the keyswitches.
+I used MX-style footprints for the keyswitches.
 A key design feature is the 3x3 key matrix using 1N4148 diodes, which allows 9 keys to be read using only 6 GPIO pins.

 **Firmware Overview**
 This hackpad uses KMK firmware for everything.